.NET

 - SDK

-Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
+Helm manages packages of preconfigured Kubernetes resources using Charts.
 This integration allows you to collect and ship diagnostic metrics of your .NET application in Kubernetes to Logz.io, using dotnet-monitor and OpenTelemetry. logzio-dotnet-monitor runs as a sidecar in the same pod as the .NET application.

 Sending metrics from nodes with taints

-If you want to ship metrics from any of the nodes that have a taint, make sure that the taint key values are listed in your in your daemonset/deployment configuration as follows:
+To ship metrics from nodes with taints, ensure the taint key values are included in your DaemonSet/Deployment configuration as follows:

 tolerations: